SchemaPlus/schema_plus/README.md

 * Of course you must have installed whichever databases you want to test.
 The default set is: PostgreSQL, MySQL, and SQLite3.

-* For PostgreSQL and MySQL the tests need a db user with permissions to create and access databases: The default username used by the specs is 'postgres' for Postgresql and 'schema_plus' for MySQL; you can change them via:
+* For PostgreSQL and MySQL the tests need a db user with permissions to create and access databases: The default username used by the specs is 'postgres' for PostgreSQL and 'schema_plus' for MySQL; you can change them via:

-        $ export POSTGRES_DB_USER = pgusername
+        $ export POSTGRESQL_DB_USER = pgusername
         $ export MYSQL_DB_USER = mysqlusername

 * For PostgreSQL and MySQL you must explicitly create the databases used by the tests: